Capitol Complex Carbon Capture

 Moving deeper into Deep Decarbonization: Carbon Capture

-An opportunity to enable the plant to burn fossil gas and fossil oil as cleanly as if they were carbon-neutral biofuels has presented itself.
+An opportunity to enable the plant to burn fossil gas and fossil oil as cleanly as if they were carbon-neutral biosynfuels has presented itself.

 The jet turbine powered electricity